-- We get in way over our heads with almost relationships because like a moth to a flame.
-The bright light of our hopes, dreams, and the potential of what could be dim the truth of what really is.
+- We get in way over our heads with almost relationships because (like a moth to a flame), the bright light of our hopes, dreams, and the potential of what could be dim the truth of what really is.

 This sets us up for something that my Mom brought up to me and it was so powerful, it forever changed me.
 This is something that I’ve struggled with my entire life…

-Giving other people credit that they have not earned.
+Giving people credit they have not earned.